awgutierrez/agsite/content/publication/firm-nonexpansive/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["2"]
+publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: In *Archiv der Mathematik*
+publication: "*Archiv der Mathematik*"
-publication_short: In *Arch.
-Math.*
+publication_short: "*Arch.
+Math.
+119, 389–400 (2022)*"

 abstract: We introduce the notion of a firm non-expansive mapping in weak metric spaces, extending previous work for Banach spaces and certain geodesic spaces.
 We prove that, for firm non-expansive mappings, the minimal displacement, the linear rate of escape, and the asymptotic step size are all equal.
 This generalises a theorem by Reich and Shafrir.
 # Summary.
 An optional shortened abstract.
 summary:  We introduce the notion of a firm non-expansive mapping in weak metric spaces, extending previous work for Banach spaces and certain geodesic spaces.
 We prove that, for firm non-expansive mappings, the minimal displacement, the linear rate of escape, and the asymptotic step size are all equal.
 This generalises a theorem by Reich and Shafrir.

+tags:
+- metric functional
+- firm nonexpansive
+- firmly nonexpansive
+- metric spaces

-tags: ["metric functional","firm nonexpansive","firmly nonexpansive","metric spaces","minimal displacement","escape rate","asymptotic step size"]
+#["metric functional","firm nonexpansive","firmly nonexpansive","metric spaces","minimal displacement","escape rate","asymptotic step size"]

 # Display this page in the Featured widget?
 featured: true